spotify/confidence-sdk-js/api/sdk.api.md

 export { FlagResolution }

+// Warning: (ae-missing-release-tag) "FlagResolverClient" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class FlagResolverClient {
     // Warning: (ae-forgotten-export) The symbol "FlagResolverOptions" needs to be exported by the entry point index.d.ts